-If a plaque in the coronary artery ruptures, this can lead to the formation of a blood clot that blocks of the blood supply to the heart muscle.
-If the heart muscle is injured, it may not be able to pump as effectively, which lead to heart failure.
+If a plaque in the coronary artery ruptures, this can lead to a blood clot formation that blocks the heart muscle’s blood supply.
+If the heart muscle is injured, it may not be able to pump as effectively, which leads to heart failure.
 Plaque rupture in a major artery supplying the heart – such as the left anterior descending artery (LAD) – can result in sudden death, heart failure, cardiac shock, or life-threatening arrhythmia.

 How Common is a Heart Attack?

 Approximately 15.5 million Americans ≥20 years of age have coronary artery disease.
-Heart attack is the number one cause of death in the United States in men and women of every major ethnic group – it is responsible for more than 600,000 deaths per year.
+A heart attack is the number one cause of death in the United States in men and women of every major ethnic group – it is responsible for more than 600,000 deaths per year.
 About 785,000 Americans experience their first heart attack every year.
-Heart attack is particularly prevalent in the elderly population.
+A heart attack is particularly prevalent in the elderly population.

 Signs and Symptoms

-The most common symptoms of heart attack include:
+The most common symptoms of a heart attack include:

 - Chest pain – often radiating to the left arm, neck, or jaw